mdefrance/AutoCarver/README.md

 #### QualitativeDiscretizer

-`QualitativeDiscretizer` enables the transformation of qualitative data into statistically relevant categories, facilitating analysis and interpretation.
+`QualitativeDiscretizer` enables the transformation of qualitative data into statistically relevant categories, facilitating model robustness.
  - Qualitative data consists of categorical variables without any inherent order
  - Qualitative Ordinal data consists of categorical variables with a predefined order or hierarchy